desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 ### Creation time
 The creation time of a subspace represents the block time at which the subspace was created.
 Note that this cannot be set externally nor edited, and is assigned automatically when a `MsgCreateSubspace` is handled.

+### Additional fee tokens
+Each subspace can have a list of additional fee tokens that are accepted when paying for fees for operations that are related to social engagement (creating contents, reacting, reporting, etc.).
+This can be useful to allow users to pay for fees using tokens that are not the native one of the chain.

+Note that even by setting additional fee tokens, users will always be able to pay for fees using the native staking token of the chain.

 ## Section
 A section can be seen as a folder within a subspace.
 It can be useful to represent a category or a topic, or to build